eiannone/Heltec_Esp32_Display/README.md

-# Heltec_Esp32_Display
+# Heltec Esp32 Display
-Arduino/Platformio Oled library for Heltec ESP32 boards
+This is an Arduino/Platformio library for Heltec ESP32 boards, to manage the embedded oled display.
+The code is directly ported from the original Heltec Arduino library: https://github.com/Heltec-Aaron-Lee/WiFi_Kit_series